gpizzorno/rules-based-entity-extraction/README.md

 - `models`: Stores the trained machine learning chunker.

 ## License

-The project is licensed under the MIT License (LICENSE), allowing free use, modification, and distribution.
-See the LICENSE file in the top distribution directory for the full license text.
+The project is licensed under the [MIT License](LICENSE), allowing free use, modification, and distribution.